ROCm/AMDMIGraphX/README.md

 There are two alternative ways to install the above dependencies:

 * Dependencies can be installed by running a shell script [build_prereqs.sh](./tools/build_prereqs.sh).

-(Note: You need the sudo to install the above dependencies.
-2) all dependencies are installed in default locations in the system and are accessible by all users.)
+(Note: 1.
+You need the sudo to install the above dependencies.
+2. All dependencies are installed in default locations in the system and are accessible by all users.)

 * Dependencies can also be installed using the ROCm build tool [rbuild](https://github.com/RadeonOpenCompute/rbuild).